m3g/CellListMap.jl/README.md

 ### Histogram of distances

 Computing the histogram of the distances between particles (considering the same particles as in the above example).
-Again, we use a closure to remove the indexes of the atoms from the computation, because they are not needed.
+Again, we use a closure to remove the indexes of the particles from the computation, because they are not needed.
 The distance, on the other side, is needed in this example:

 ```julia
 # Function that accumulates the histogram of distances